prithvisg/prithvisg.github.io/_pages/about.md

 ## Recent News
 - *August 2023*: Finished my internship at Meta.
 Built an internal tool to track all the Deployed ML Models used at Meta for better Privacy and Governance.
-- *April 2023*: Will be spending Summer 2023 at Bay Area, California working with the AI Privacy and Governance team at [Meta AI](https://ai.facebook.com/)
+- *April 2023*: Will be spending Summer 2023 at Bay Area, California working with the AI Metadata team at [Meta](https://about.meta.com/)
 - *March 2023*: Gave a Lecture on Turing Machines at [UIC](https://uic.edu/)
-- *May 2022*: Interning at [Meta AI](https://ai.facebook.com/) working with the AI infrastructure team.
+- *May 2022*: Interning at [Meta](https://about.meta.com/) working with the AI infrastructure team.
 - *April 2022*: Passed my Preliminary Examination!